flaneurette/Tailscale-Split-Traffic-Setup-for-Web-Server/README.md

 ### Restrict exit node usage via ACLs

-In the Tailscale Admin Console → Access Controls, and edit all configurations who can use it and connect to it.
+In the Tailscale Admin Console, Access Controls, and edit all configurations who can use it and connect to it.

 What this does: